chadian/sticksnglue/content/blog/2018-08-24-scaling-css-with-the-mixin-backed-class-name.md

 If we ended up with some final result that should really contain a certain style we could use a javascript test suite to assert that `squashed.color === 'red'` and `squashed.backgroundColor === 'blue'`.
 If we had a style guide with our styles in practical usage we could ensure that conflicts and critical styles were asserted on with a `window.getComputedStyle`.

-This is something that should probably be explored in another blog post or side project though&#8230;
+This is something that should probably be explored in another blog post or side project though...

-## So that&#8217;s about it
+## So that's about it

 So my proposal for beating the cascade is to not fight it.
 Use singular classes and mixins and make your life easier.
 Maybe we will have ways of raising exceptions when classes fight so that we can catch them in a dev environment runtime.
 Who knows?
 The tooling around the front-end and how the awareness of how styles are being used will only continue to get better.
 The CSS Object Model is being [opened up](https://developers.google.com/web/updates/2018/03/cssom) through a browser API, and the idea of [Houdini](https://developers.google.com/web/updates/2016/05/houdini) takes it a step further in what a few years ago would have been a pipe dream.
 The frontend is a fun place to be right now!
 Thanks for reading, if you have any comments/questions/suggestions reach out to me on [twitter](https://www.twitter.com/chadian). 👋🏽